jovanovic-djo/car-value-score-prediction/README.md

   - Apply hyperparameter tuning
   - Optimization of the model
 - Evaluation of all models is executed
-- Insights are generated through output report and visualizations
+- Insights are generated through output reports and visualizations
 - Report output for each model consists of the following:
   - Saved models directory locations
   - Model training time